 A group of ten skydivers had the experience of their lifetime when they were given an opportunity to jump from the bomb bay doors of a WW2 bomber.

-In the video of the jump, we first see the inside of the bomber.
-The large gun cases can be seen along with the controls for the pilots.
+In the video that shows the jump, we can see the inside of the bomber.
+The large gun chambers can be seen along with the controls for the pilots.
 The video shows the plane’s massive propellers starting to spin as the pilot turns on the switch.
-Closed bomb bay doors are also shown in the sequence.
+Closed bomb bay doors are also shown in the sequence, the Mail Online reports.

 The Chief Operations Officer of the Chicagoland Skydiving Center, who was also amongst the skydivers, expressed his gratitude for this event.
-He said that he has been jumping off planes for more than three decades and a pilot for more than 20, but his experience with the B-17 was one of a kind.
+He said that he has been jumping off planes for more than 3 decades and a pilot for more than 20 years, but his experience with the B-17 was one of a kind.